Agriculture

 Stem borers are the larvae of moths that lay their eggs on the stems of maize plants.
 When the hatching of eggs occurs, the larvae burrow into the stem and feed on the plant’s tissues, causing significant damage.
 This damage can lead to reduced yields and even complete crop failure.
 To control stem borer infestations, farmers use a combination of cultural, chemical, and biological control methods, including planting resistant varieties, crop rotation, and the use of natural predators such as birds and parasitic wasps.

-The life cycle of Maize Stem Borer
+The Life Cycle of Maize Stem Borer

 • Eggs laid in batches on both host and non-host plants (10-80 per batch) Freshly hatched larva search for host plants Leaves enclosed in whorl – preferred by the larva